influxdata/docs-v2/content/influxdb/cloud-iox/sql/explore-data/order-by.md

 weight: 230
 ---

 The ORDER BY clause orders results by the referenced expression.
-The order is ASC **by default**.
+The result order is ASC **by default**.

 Syntax